wacuuu/workload-collocation-agent/examples/kubernetes/wca-scheduler/README.rst

 ``kubectl apply -f scheduler-policy-role.yaml``

 Edit kube-scheduler pod manifest on master node (``/etc/kubernetes/manifests/kube-scheduler.yaml``) to use policy with external scheduler.
+For that, add in command `--policy-configmap=scheduler-policy` and `--policy-configmap-namespace=kube-system`.
+Add to spec extra parametr `dnsPolicy: ClusterFirstWithHostNet`

 .. code-block:: yaml